Lessons Learned

 • Think about where/when you want players to stop interacting with your project.
 Is this enforced?
 If not what are players left with after this point?;

-• Try to keep systems uniform, even if you have asymmetric elements think about where they overlap and if they would benefit if they would overlap in more situations;
+• Try to keep systems uniform, even if you have asymmetric elements think about where they overlap and if they would benefit if they overlap in more situations;

 • Create a quick and dirty prototype at the very beginning of the project that showcases the very basic product from a design point of view; Then create many technical prototypes to see if the desired features can be developed in a good way;